matiasperelli/MatiasPerelli/README.md

 ---
 ### 👨‍💻 About me:

-- 🔭 I’m currently working on WazGuard
+- 🔭 I’m currently working on MyGame
 - 🌱 I’m currently learning C
-- 👯 I’m looking to collaborate on Python
+- 👯 I’m looking to collaborate on C
 - 🤔 I’m looking for help with Java
 - 💬 Ask me about Python, C++, Java, C and WordPress
 - 📫 How to reach me: mati.perelli@gmail.com